mirceanton/mirceanton.com/content/post/0001-doing-secrets-the-gitops-way/index.md

 ---
 title: Doing Secrets The GitOps Way
-slug: doing-secrets-the-gitops-way
 date: "2024-03-26"
 tags: [ git, gitops, sops, age ]
 image: { path: featured.webp }

 description: |
     Storing secrets in Git is generally a bad practice...
 Unless you encrypt them.
-In this blog post I explain how to easily encrypt files.
+In this blog post I explain how to do that easily.
 ---

 Alrighty then, let's talk GitOps.